How much should managed IT cost? A plain guide to UK pricing models

 Want to know what your IT should cost?

-Tell us your headcount, your setup, and what you need it to do.
-We will give you an honest estimate and a clear breakdown of what it buys, with no hidden add ons.
+Tell us your headcount, your sites, and what you need it to do, whether that's 20 staff or 600.
+We will give you an honest, written quote and a clear breakdown of what it buys, with no hidden add ons and no vague "average" figure standing in for a real number.
+See how we structure per-user and fixed monthly pricing before you call, then book a consultation.
+For finance and operations leads scoping a fixed annual budget, that means one figure to plan against, not a rate that shifts as you grow.
 We reply within one working day, and you will speak to an engineer, not a salesperson.